EE2dev/sequence-explorer/README.md

 * sankeySeq places the nodes on a fixed grid.
 The state of the sequence (e.g. point in time) has a fixed x position.
 And a certain category has a fixed y position.
 * supports small multiples
 * addition quantitative features can be visualized within the nodes
+* links and nodes can be css styled individually for presentations

 For additional features see section [API for sequence explorer](#4-api-for-sequence-explorer).